Aloo Methi Recipe

 • Now add 2-3 tablespoons of water and cover the pan with a lid.

-• Reduce the heat to low and let the potatoes cook until they are tender (15-20 minutes).
+• Reduce the heat to low and let the potatoes cook until tender (15-20 minutes).
 Stir once or twice while cooking.
 Add some more water if the masala is drying.

 • Now add the methi leaves and mix well.
 Cover the pan again and cook for 2-3 minutes.